Summer has long been the time to enjoy the warm weather and soak up the sun…particularly if you live in the southern states of Australia!

 All skin is affected, severe hair loss

 We hope your kitty would never get to this stage.
 Burns have now extended to other parts of the skin, indicating that your kitty has been outside for too long.
 The severe hair loss shows that the radiation of the sun is too much.
-This is serious sunburn and if you haven’t already consulted your vet – we’d highly recommend to go to the animal hospital.
+This is serious sunburn and if you haven’t already consulted your vet, we’d highly recommend to go to the animal hospital.

-Potential skin cancer
+Potential skin cancer from cat sunburn

 If you’re taking care of your cat regularly, they should never get to this stage.
 Your cat may not look in pain, this is serious and you need to go to a vet hospital immediately.
 Signs and symptoms of skin cancer in cats can be: